-Historically, “doing the books” in a business was majorly a manual job relying on lots of paper documents, spreadsheets and a pen or pencil to record the company’s essential financial information for either quarterly or end of year reports.
+Historically, “doing the books” in a business was mostly a manual job, with accountants relying on lots of paper documents, spreadsheets and a pen or pencil to record the company’s essential financial information for either quarterly or end of year reports.

-Today (while some businesses still rely on the archaic mode of financial reporting), digital technology has changed much of this process and the challenge now is dealing with the mass of choice you have when it comes to choosing the right software for financial reporting.
+Today (while some businesses still rely on the archaic mode of financial reporting), digital technology has revolutionized this process, however, now comes the challenge of dealing with the mass of choice available when it comes to choosing the right software for your financial reporting.

-Choosing the right software for financial reporting can make or break your accounting function.
+It's important to choose wisely as the right software can make or break your accounting function.

-Get it right and you end up with a streamlined and efficient system, working to make your finance team more productive and happier in their job.
-Get it wrong, and you risk not only not improving your current processes, but potentially risk making things worse.
+Get it right and you end up with a streamlined and efficient system, working to make your finance team more efficient, productive and generally happier in their job.
+But, if you get it wrong, you risk not only not improving your current processes, but potentially risk making things worse.

-In this blog, we look at some of the essential considerations you should keep in mind for your financial reporting software.
+Below, we look at some of the essential considerations you should keep in mind when considering financial reporting software.

 Accounting has moved far beyond the traditional back-office function it is often labelled as.
-Today, largely driven by client expectations, accountants must be more flexible and mobile with their working, often working from client offices or at least having the ability to work on documents while “on the road”.
+Today, largely driven by client expectations, accountants must offer greater flexibility with more remote working, often working from client offices or at least having the ability to work on documents while “on the road”.

-Using cloud-based accounting software your teams can access documents and information from anywhere with internet access, meaning you’re not reliant on them being in the office to get their work done.
+Using cloud-based accounting software, your teams can access documents and information from anywhere with internet access, meaning you’re no longer reliant on being in the office to get your work done.

-As well as allowing your teams to work from anywhere, your financial reporting software should also enable them to do this while still collaborating with the rest of the team and not leaving them working in isolation.
+As well as allowing your teams to work from anywhere, your financial reporting software should also enable them to do this while still collaborating with the rest of the team, not leaving them working in isolation.